TipRecord

 Is a service charge a tip?

 No, and the difference decides who gets the money.
 Under federal wage rules, a tip is a voluntary amount the customer decides to leave.
 A mandatory service charge(an automatic 18% for large parties, a “hospitality fee,” a “kitchen appreciation fee”) is not a tip.
-Legally, that money belongs to the business, which may keep it, split it, or pass it on.
-Some states require disclosure of where a service charge goes; most don't.
+Under federal law, that money belongs to the business, which may keep it, split it, or pass it on.
+Several states go further.
+In New York, any mandatory charge beyond the food and drink (whatever the label) is presumed to be a gratuity that must be paid in full to the workers who provided the service, unless the business clearly tells customers it is not a tip.
+Massachusetts law requires the full proceeds of a service charge to go to wait staff, service employees, or service bartenders.
+Washington law requires an automatic service charge to be disclosed on the menu and the receipt, showing what share reaches the employee; without that disclosure, the employee is entitled to the entire charge.

 Practical translation: when you tip 20% on the line, that money is generally the worker's (or the tip pool's).
-When the receipt already includes a percentage, the only way to know where it goes is what the business discloses: on the menu, the receipt, or when you ask.
+When the receipt already includes a percentage, where it goes can depend on your state: in New York, Massachusetts, and Washington the law leans toward the worker; elsewhere, the only way to know is what the business discloses, on the menu, the receipt, or when you ask.

 What's worth noticing